Volunteer Opportunities

 Eagle Conservation Committee Volunteer

-Assist on the Eagle Conservation Committee and/or as an Eagle Watch monitor during the winter eagle monitoring season.
-Winter monitoring runs through January and February each year, weekends only.
+Assist on the Eagle Conservation Committee and/or as an Eagle Watch volunteer during the winter eagle monitoring season.
+The Eagle Watch program runs through January and February each year, weekends only.

 Volunteers collect data on both wintering eagles and resident pairs, while educating the public in “Eagle Etiquette” and how to have the best eagle-watching experience.

-Other volunteers work from the Upper Delaware Visitor Center in Lackawaxen, PA, educating and directing the public to the eagle-viewing areas.
+Other volunteers work from the Upper Delaware Visitor Center (Winter Field Office) in Lackawaxen, PA, educating and directing the public to the eagle-viewing areas.
 Trained Eagle Watch volunteers are also needed to help staff booths, do workshops, monitor nests, and participate in other eagle-related events.

 Educational Outreach Volunteer